-Start your morning off right with these gluten free pumpkin muffins!
+Start your morning off right with these gluten free almond flour pumpkin muffins!
 Made with almond flour and topped with dark chocolate chips, these soft and tender muffins make the perfect fall breakfast treat.

-Our almond flour pumpkin muffins are bursting with fall flavors, super easy to make and incredibly satisfying!
+This almond flour pumpkin muffins recipe is bursting with fall flavors, super easy to make and incredibly satisfying!
 Ready and on the table in about 30 minutes, this is one recipe we make almost weekly during the cooler months.

 Using almond flour is a great alternative to all purpose flour to create gluten free bakes with a soft and fluffy crumb.
 If you haven’t worked with almond flour before, here are a few tips to make sure your muffins are a success: